-The Centralized Student Initiative Fund allows student groups to apply to various funding resources from within the Faculty of Applied Science & Engineering in a single application.
+The Centralized Process for Student Initiative Funding allows student groups to apply to various funding resources from within the Faculty of Applied Science & Engineering in a single application.

 Departments and affiliates of this program will all receive the same application and budget.
-The Centralized Student Initiative Fund has moved from three cycles to a single cycle for the 2016-2017 academic year.
+The Centralized Process for Student Initiative Funding has moved from three cycles to a single cycle for the 2018-2019 academic year.

 You may only apply once per academic year.
 Please ensure that your proposed budget reflects activities and programs for the entire academic year.
 You will be asked to provide past financial records along with projected expenses and all sources of income.

-You can begin your application to the Centralized Student Initiative Fund here—a thorough review of the eligibility criteria below is strongly recommended
+You can begin your application to the Centralized Process for Student Initiative Funding here—a thorough review of the eligibility criteria below is strongly recommended

-The CSIF is a program supported by alumni and friends, departments and divisions of the Faculty of Applied Science & Engineering and the Engineering Society.
+The CPSIF is a program supported by alumni and friends, departments and divisions of the Faculty of Applied Science & Engineering and the Engineering Society.

 The program supports student initiatives that effectively demonstrate at least one or more of the following pillars: